common-nighthawk/go-figure/README.md

 `myFigure.Print()`

-But if you really want to have a good time, explore the other methods below.
+But if you're feeling adventurous, explore the methods below.

 #### Blink(duration, timeOn, timeOff int)
 A figure responds to the func Blink, taking three arguments.